 What Are the Romance Languages?

-Other Romance Languages
+How Are Romance Languages Similar?

 Is English a Romance Language?

 English has plenty of words that come from Latin and other Romance languages.
 Many important Latin legal terms are still in use today, and hundreds of words in the English language include Latin root words.

 But English is not considered a Romance language because it did not come from the Roman Empire.
 English is Germanic, just like modern-day German, Dutch, Yiddish, and Afrikaans.

 Look at the word book, for example — it’s not similar to the Latin liber, but very similar to the German Buch.
 For this reason, English speakers find learning German to be straightforward (and likewise for German speakers).

 Is Romance Language Capitalized?